 STACEY: It’s probably what’s gotten you through this for so many years, too.
 If it was all doom and gloom for the whole time, your health could really have been negatively affected.
 You might not have stayed in there for the long haul.

 JANE: That’s right.
 We caregivers do have to take care of ourselves.
 So many of us neglect our own health because we feel that it’s self-indulgent to take time away from caring for our loved one.
-That couldn’t be farther from the truth because if we can’t be healthy enough to do it, who’s going to?
+That couldn’t be further from the truth because if we can’t be healthy enough to do it, who’s going to?

 STACEY: This is your 15th book.
 You are your best promotional expert because this is how you started out, promoting other authors—people like Erica Jong.
 Being an author wasn’t something you ever thought was going to be your destiny, right?